 The first thing you need to look for is red lines meaning critical errors, that is, errors leading to the (probably, partial) inaccessibility of an album on a tag-sorting player.
 Taghycardia corrects such errors automatically whenever possible.
-The program considers the following errors as critical:
+The program considers the following errors critical:

-Album/Artist empty: A track is missing the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPod/iPhone.
+Album/Artist empty: A track lacks the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPod/iPhone.
 When you press Apply changes, taghycardia fills in the missing tag fields.

 Genre inconsistency detected: Some tracks in the folder have Genre different than the others. iPod considers such tracks as belonging to different albums: the more Genres you have in a folder, the more "identical" albums it shows.
 If the correspondent setting is on, then upon pressing the Apply changes button, taghycardia detects the prevailing Genre of the folder and changes all the differing genres accordingly.

 Track numbers not present or corrupt: This means the tags of the tracks in a folder have no Track Number field, or the field is incorrectly formatted, or the numbers are inconsistent (say, some numbers are missing or out of order).
-In those cases a tag-sorting player lists the tracks of the album in a wrong order.
+In those cases a tag-sorting player lists the tracks of an album in a wrong order.
 To fix this, taghycardia looks if the correct numbers are present in the file names of the tracks.
 If they are, then after the Apply changes button is pressed the program writes the numbers into the tags.
 Otherwise, a warning is shown.

 Also, look for the brown diagnostic messages:

 -- Ok means the album is fully accessible on a tag-sorting portable player: all the tracks have consistent artist, album and genre fields, as well as track numbers.
 Mind however, that some tags may still be incomplete -- missing data that is not essential to an album's integrity, such as cover art, year, etc.